defifuture/erc20-batched-meta-transactions/README.md

 Another option could be that the meta tx sender sends the meta tx to many relayers at once.

+### What if there's a meta tx in a relayer's batch that was already sent on-chain by some other relayer?

+First of all, the on-chain transaction as a whole should not fail in this case.
+The already commited meta tx should just be ignored by the smart contract processing the batch.
+The other (not-yet-commited) meta txs should go through.

+Secondly, some people have pointed out the lost revenue that a relayer has if one or more meta txs in their batch were already spent.
+While this is true, I don't think those relayers should be compensated for lost meta tx fees (as some have proposed).
+The problem is that if they are compensated, the relayers would try to take advantage of this and start to intentially include already spent meta txs in their batches.

+Instead, the solution to this problem should be done on the relayer network level.
+One option is to solve this issue in the mempool.
+The mempool could have threads (or queues) - one for each relayer.
+Mempool would then act as a load balancer, transfering meta txs equally to each queue.

+This would not prevent a relayer from taking a meta tx from another queue - in fact, if a relayer sees that another relayer is ignoring/censoring a meta tx, they should be encouraged to pick that meta tx up (or a mempool could automatically reassign the meta tx to someone else after some time).
+But in case a relayer acts maliciously and is "stealing" meta txs from other queues, other relayers could kick that relayer out of the network.

 ### What about approve and allowance?

 This proof-of-concept only targets the basic token transfer functionality, so the approve txs are not needed here (might be added later).
 But it should work in a similar way.